tomocy/chme/README.md

 })
 ```

+You can change POST to PUT, PATCH, and DELETE.
 Make sure to specify html form method as POST because the default method of HTML form is GET and this function ignores requests with GET.

 You can change default input name "_method" to anything you want.